itristenx/CueIT/apps/admin/README.md

 ## License

-This project is part of the QueueIT system and follows the same licensing terms.
+This project is part of the Nova Universe system and follows the same licensing terms.